bakame-php/http-structured-fields/docs/04-containers.md

 > [!CAUTION]
 > on duplicate `names` pair values are merged as per RFC logic.

-The following methods `removeByIndices` and/or `removeByNames` allow removing members per indices or per names.
+The following methods `removeByIndices` and/or `removeByKeys` allow removing members per indices or per names.

 ```php